-- Act as a participant of AESO's electricity market by crediting the applicant for excess exported electricity. - Ensure that exported electricity will incur a credit on the applicant's bill to be carried forward to the next bill. - Ensure unused credits are paid to applicants once a year or as negotiated.
+- Act as a participant of the AESO's electricity market by crediting the MG applicants for excess electricity sent back to the grid. - Ensure that exported electricity will incur a credit on the applicant's bill to be carried forward to the next bill. - Ensure unused credits are paid to applicants once a year or as negotiated.